juice-shop/multi-juicer/guides/llm/llm.md

 ## RBAC note

-Enabling the LLM gateway grants the balancer's service account additional permissions: it can **create Secrets** in the namespace.
+Enabling the LLM gateway grants MultiJuicer's service account additional permissions: it can **create Secrets** in the namespace.
 This is required to provision the per-team LLM tokens.
 Per-team Secrets are owned by the team's deployment via `OwnerReferences`, so they are garbage-collected automatically when the deployment is deleted — no separate cleanup permissions are required.

-If you are running MultiJuicer in a namespace shared with other workloads, be aware that the balancer will have read access to all Secrets in that namespace.
+If you are running MultiJuicer in a namespace shared with other workloads, be aware that MultiJuicer will have read access to all Secrets in that namespace.
 Running MultiJuicer in a dedicated namespace (which is recommended regardless) avoids this concern.

 ## What it protects against